-Who comes first?
-The architect or the builder?
+Who should come first?
+The building designer or the builder?

 Before you decide, ask yourself one simple question: